Granular jamming and rheology in microgravity: Results

-This can be explained by the fact that under terrestrial gravity, the acceleration field supports the reorganization of the packing, facilitating flow.
-However, gravity also pulls the material down, forcing interparticle contacts with a finite normal stress.
-To be sheared, the system must overcome these frictional contacts, which can lead to stick-slip events, and in turn increased variations in shear stress, thus higher standard deviations.
+(where statistics are computed from the entire dataset).
+It confirms that we measure generally higher shear stress in microgravity than in Earth gravity, while stress fluctuations are higher when terrestrial gravity is present.
+To assess the statistical significance of this difference, we compare the two samples using a $t$-test (specifically, Welch's $t$-test, avoiding the equal variances assumption), where the null hypothesis is that the two distributions have equal means within statistical variability, and the alternative hypothesis is that the shear stress is higher in microgravity, $\langle \tau \rangle_{g_\mu } > \langle \tau \rangle_{g_E}$.
+We find the difference between the datasets to be statistically significant at a 5\% significance level ($t(5.89) = 2.04$, corresponding to a $p\text{-value}=.0441$), although the result is only just significant.

-The second set of shear experiments uses larger particles ($d = \SI{1}{\mm}$, polystyrene), and is conducted in the drop tower with catapult (Figure~\ref{fig:dtbtorque}(a)).
+The second set of shear experiments uses larger particles ($d = \SI{1}{\mm}$), and is conducted in the drop tower with catapult (Figure~\ref{fig:dtbtorque}(a)).
 In this configuration, shear is initiated only after the onset of microgravity.
 The average shear stress in microgravity reaches a notably high value of \SI{42.15}{\pascal}.
 After the initial increase, the standard deviation remains around \SI{1}{\pascal}, similar to the ones found in previous microgravity experiments (Fig.~\ref{fig:GTBPT}).

 Three independent repetitions are reproduced in terrestrial gravity (Figure~\ref{fig:dtbtorque}(b--d)).
 We find the average shear stress recorded on-ground to be lower than that in microgravity, with $\langle \tau \rangle_{g_\mu } \approx 4 \langle \tau \rangle_{g_E}$.
-This significant increase in measured stress confirms the trend previously observed: granular materials subjected to shear in microgravity can exhibit markedly higher resistance to flow than under Earth gravity conditions, even for large, relatively non-cohesive particles.
+This increase in measured stress in microgravity follows the same trend as previously observed, but is quantitatively much more pronounced.
+It confirms that granular materials subjected to shear in microgravity can exhibit markedly higher resistance to flow than under Earth gravity, and that we measure a significantly higher difference for large, relatively lower-cohesion particles, compared to particles small enough to already be considered cohesive under Earth gravity.